Elements-SRL/er4CommLib/README.md

 # BUILD
 Open the project er4commLib.pro with Qt creator and click build
 ## Prebuilt
-### Windows
-The prebuilt library is available on Elements website [elements-ic.com/edr4/#api](https://elements-ic.com/edr4/#api)
+Prebuilt versions of the library are available on Elements website [elements-ic.com/edr4/#api](https://elements-ic.com/edr4/#api)
-### Linux Arm
-The prebuilt library is available at the following link [elements-ic.com/edr4/#api](https://www.dropbox.com/scl/fi/vjm6y3hyal640p8gkanny/er4commLib.zip?rlkey=9qqkix7ifosbcf4y4a71nz78p&st=4ijbzgjb&dl=0)